jamesfirstok-spec/Aegis-Tactical-Off-Grid-Coded-PHY-SOS/README.md

 # 🛡️ Aegis Tactical - Off-Grid Coded PHY SOS

 **Aegis** is a decentralized, peer-to-peer emergency communication system designed for Android.
 It leverages the **Bluetooth 5.0 Long Range (Coded PHY)** specification to transmit encrypted SOS signals over extreme distances (1km+ Line-of-Sight) without reliance on cellular networks, Wi-Fi, or satellites.
+NOTE: THIS APP DOES NOT USE BLUETOOTH MESH NETWORKING.
+IT USES CODED PHY S=8 FOR THE 1KM+ POINT TO POINT BLUETOOTH SOS COMMUNICATION.
+ALL ON YOUR ANDROID PHONE

 > **"When the grid goes down, Aegis wakes up."**